tethysplatform/tethys/docs/tutorials/dask/setup_views.rst

 **Last Updated:** November 2019

 In this section, you will setup most of the views needed for this app.
-For a refresher on setting up url maps, controllers, and templates, see: :doc:`../getting_started`.
+For a refresher on setting up url maps, controllers, and templates, see: :ref:`key_concepts_tutorial`.

 1. Link URL
 ===========